 Fax: (973) 648-3481

-If a weekly paycheck of nearly $2,000 sounds great to you, you should consider training for a career as an RN in New Jersey.
-This article lists some of New Jersey’s finest schools offering ADN programs.
+If you're interested in earning a weekly paycheck of nearly $2,000, consider training for a career as a Registered Nurse (RN) in New Jersey.
+This article lists some of the top accredited schools in the state offering ADN programs to help you achieve this goal.